moulin-louis/boot2root/writeup1.md

 The word `SLASH` is hidded in this picture.

-We MD5 `SLASH` thanks to the hint at the hend of turtle file that say : Can you `digest` the `message` ?
+We MD5 `SLASH` thanks to the hint at the end of turtle file that say : Can you `digest` the `message` ?
 MD5 stand for Message Digest 5.

     username: zaz
     password: 646da671ca01bb5d84dbb5fb2238dc8e